Quick Reference

 2. Click the "Select Program" button in the upper right corner and then type your TAC-assigned program ID in the box that appears (check the sixth column of the observing schedule if you don't know your program ID).

 3. Add as many configurations as needed.
-Make sure they have different names with NO spaces.
+Make sure they have different names with NO spaces; dashes and underscores are fine.
 ALWAYS click the "Default Cal Unit" and "Default Detector Config" buttons at the bottom of the Add Configuration page.
 If you need to change the detector configuration, you can always do it after the configuration is added.

 There is NO NEED to execute your configuration.